Calendar With People Standing In Front of It

 Think you’re the only business owner who wants to incorporate or form an LLC before the end of the year with your Secretary of State?
 Think again.
 Registering a business at the end of a calendar year can take longer than any other time of the year.
 Because everyone waits until the end of the year to change their business structure for the New Year, there’s a lot of competition.
 What might normally take just a few weeks to get approved can take a lot longer.

 The secret here is being proactive and getting a head start.
-The sooner you submit your paperwork for incorporation or an LLC, the sooner your Secretary of State can review your application and approve it.
+The sooner you submit your paperwork for registering an LLC or C Corporation, the sooner your Secretary of State can review and approve your application.
 But just because your paperwork is approved doesn’t mean your new business entity has to kick in immediately, if you don’t want it to.
 You can designate the first day you want your new business structure to take effect.

 How to File Other Paperwork With the Secretary of State